julien-boudry/Condorcet/README.md

   - Better cache system to prevent any full computing of the Pairwise on new vote / remove vote
   - Improve & test Ranked pair implementation *(help needed!)*
   - Add tie breaking on Schulze Core, by the official way recommended by Markus Schulze. *(help needed!)*
-  - In future results could be provided as a new object Coondorcet\Result rather than an array.
-Will be fun.
+  - Condorcet 1.2 will require PHP 7.1.
-  - Very soon, Condorcet will only support PHP 7 and use his news features (special branch already in test).
+  - Rebuild Exception System
   - **Looking for testers!**
-  - **Research reference librarians!!**
+  - **Research reference librarians !!**